-Compared to English, the sentence structure of Sindarin can take some getting used to.
-If you already know another language like French or German however, you may find things like the positioning of adjectives much more familiar!
+If English is your native language, the sentence structure of Sindarin can take some getting used to, however if it is a language like French or German you may find things like the positioning of adjectives much more familiar.

-Object pronouns The object of the sentence comes before the verb and is mutated with soft mutation.
-The object is marked in red.
-Examples: Len cenin = I see you Den medin = I eat it Hen aw = He possessed this
+Object pronouns Object pronouns come before the verb and mutate with soft mutation.
+The object pronouns are marked in red.
+Examples: Im Narvi hain echant = I Narvi made them Len cenin = I see you Den medin = I eat it Hen aw = He possessed this

-Dative pronouns Dative pronouns follow a verb, and are placed at the end of a clause or sentence.
+Dative pronouns Dative pronouns are often placed at the end of a clause or sentence but can appear elsewhere.
 The pronoun is marked in red.
 Examples: ú-chebin estel anim = I kept no hope for myself (Gilraen's Linnod) Annon Edhellen, edro hi ammen = Elvish gate, open now for us (Gandalf's gate spell) Guren bêd enni = My heart speaks to me Anno ammen sír i mbas ilaurui vín = Give to us this day our daily bread

 When a noun acts as the subject of a sentence, it usually comes before the verb, but it can follow it.
-Examples: Aragorn pent na in edhil = Aragorn spoke to the Elves Iaul hamp bo i ram = A cat sat on the wall Tôl acharn = Vengeance comes!
+Examples: Aragorn pent na in edhil = Aragorn spoke to the Elves Hû hamp erin ram = A dog sat on the wall Tôl acharn = Vengeance comes!